 Cargo/freight movement operations.

-Uses permitted by conditional use permit which also require site plan review: [Amended 4-5-2006 by L.L.
-No. 3-2006]

-Automobile rental operations.

-Cargo/freight movement operations.

 Dimensional regulations.
 The Table of Dimensional Regulations is included at the end of this chapter.

 § 270-24.1.
 Overlay zoning districts.
 [Added 12-20-2017 by L.L.
 No. 13-2017]

 Two separate and distinct overlay zoning districts exist within the Town of Glenville.
 One is the Town Center Overlay District, while the other is the Adult Use Overlay District.